farkoo/GNN-Citations/README.md

-# Node Classification with Graph Neural Networks
+# Node Classification with Graph Neural Networks :computer: :page_facing_up:

 We want to classify a collection of articles into 7 categories.
 To do this, we used the **cora** dataset.
 This database contains article citations as a network and also has a set of node features.
 In this notebook, we want to solve this problem with the help of three methods.